Free Tree Giveaway

 • Small tree for front or backyard planting

-• Up to 35 metre height
+• Up to 10 metre height in maturity

-• Grows best in moist soils
+• Grows best in evenly moist soils

-• Tolerates shade but grows better in full sun
+• Prefers partial shade to full sun

 Pick up information